luau-lang/luau/docs/typecheck.md

 ## Type inference modes

 There are three modes currently available.
-Each one differ in important ways.
 They must be annotated on the top few lines among the comments.

 * `--!nocheck`,
 * `--!nonstrict` (default), and